bikesbade/sentinal-2-NDVI-with-GEE-Python-API/README.md

 NDVI value ranges between -1.0 and +1.0.
 Generally speaking, NDVI shows a functional relationship with vegetation properties (e.g. biomass).
 NDVI is directly related to the photosynthetic capacity and energy absorption of plant canopies.
 The NDVI is calculated from these individual measurements as follows:

 NDVI= (NIR-Red) \ (NIR+Red)

+Follow the <a href = "https://bikeshbade.com.np/tutorials/Detail/?title=Calculate%20NDVI%20from%20Sentinel-2%20%20with%20Python%20API&code=18" target="_blank">link</a> for all detail information with the code